 #3.
 A Challenging Job Market

-Hopefully the legal job market is improving, but the reality is it’s still pretty bad and may stay that way for the foreseeable future.
-(Don’t get us started on the robot takeover.)
+The legal job market is always challenging (and don’t get us started on the AI takeover.)
 With good reason, many incoming law students are concerned about finding a job — after graduation, but also during law school summer breaks.

 The harsh reality is that legal employers want to see good law school grades.
 If you’ve got excellent grades, you’re far more likely to get the job you want than someone lower down on the curve.
 (This is true even at the very top schools, where everyone’s competing for the most prestigious clerkships and so on.)